Stake

 Rollbit Plinko wins on raw RTP (99.6 percent vs Stake's 99.0 percent, 0.6 point gap) and on token rakeback overlay (RLB 27-tier system adds 1-4 percent on bet volume at qualifying tiers).
 Stake wins on Plinko configuration depth, broader catalogue beyond Plinko, and operational history.
 For Plinko-pure or high-volume play, Rollbit is the choice.
 For mixed-game play with Plinko as one of multiple mechanics, Stake's broader catalogue may still win.

-We reproduced the figure through HMAC-SHA256 replay against the brand-published bucket-mapping formula during the most recent 90-day audit cycle.
+We reproduced the figure through HMAC-SHA256 replay against the brand-published bucket-mapping formula during the audit cycle.
 The Plinko bucket distribution is binomial (identical at every brand); the multiplier table is operator-calibrated.
 Rollbit's table sums to 99.6 percent expected return across the bucket distribution.
 The math is honest.

 For 1000 drops at $1 stake, expected loss is $4 at Rollbit vs $10 at Stake. $6 per session.
 For 10000 drops annual play, $40 vs $100, $60 annual gap.
 For 50000 drops, $200 vs $500, $300 annual gap.
 With RLB rakeback at qualifying tiers, effective return at Rollbit becomes positive on bet volume; effective savings compound further.

-For raw RTP, Rollbit at 99.6 percent leads our 10-brand audit set.
+For raw RTP, Rollbit at 99.6 percent leads operators we cover.
 Other brands tie at 99 percent (Stake, Shuffle, Gamdom, Duel, Winna, Yeet).
 BetFury at 98 percent, Roobet / Fairspin at 97 percent.
 For effective return after token rakeback, Rollbit (RLB) and Shuffle (SHFL) both produce competitive effective returns.
-The 99.6-percent leader breakdown covers the full ranking.
+The see the cluster note covers the full ranking.

 At qualifying RLB tier levels offering 1-4 percent rakeback on bet volume, yes.
 99.6 percent raw + 1-4 percent rakeback = 100.6-103.6 percent effective return.
 The catch: capturing the rakeback requires actively playing through bet volume (variance applies regardless) and holding RLB at qualifying balance (token-price volatility applies separately).
-The the VIP-overlay walkthrough covers the conditions in detail.
+The the cluster note covers the conditions in detail.

 No. The Plinko binomial distribution (chip's bucket probability) is identical at every brand.
 Plinko is the same coin-flip-tree mechanic with the same independent peg decisions across brands.
 What differs is the brand-calibrated multiplier table that converts bucket positions to payouts.
 Rollbit calibrates to 99.6 percent; Stake calibrates to 99 percent.